Best Practices for Configuring Your Integration User.

 “Access Restricted for API Only Users” note shown upon successful verification of a new integration user account.

-Given that permissions on profiles are slated for end of life in Spring ’26, the go-forward model for user access control is persona-based with use of permission sets and permission set groups.
+The Salesforce recommended security model for user access control is persona-based with use of permission sets and permission set groups.
 The profile should only be used to control defaults, page layout assignments, login hours and IP ranges, and the all-important API Only permission.

 Assign the Salesforce API Integration permission set license